RedisLabs/redislabs-docs/content/rc/databases/monitor-performance.md

 Any member of the account team can receive alert emails.

-To update alert settings for one or more team members, select **Access Management** fro the admin console menu and then select the **Team** tab.
+To update alert settings for one or more team members, select **Access Management** from the admin console menu and then select the **Team** tab.

 For details, see [Access management]({{< relref "/rc/administration/access-management" >}}).